Applied Parameters: Action=TO_REGION

-This command is accessed from the PCBLib Editor by choosing the Tools » Convert » Create 3D Body From selected primitives command from the main menus.
+This command is accessed from the PCB Editor by choosing the Tools » Convert » Create Region from Selected Primitives command, from the main menus.

-First, ensure that all constituent track, arc and solid region primitives of the closed boundary are selected in the main design workspace.
+First, ensure that all constituent track and arc primitives of the closed boundary are selected in the main design workspace.

-After launching the command, a 3D Body will be created from the closed boundary formed by the primitives.
-The 3D Body's boundary follows the center line of the bounding track objects and it is not selected.
-Select and move the 3D Body to its required location in the workspace.
-Select the 3D Body to access its properties through the Properties panel (double-click on it if the panel is not visible), from where you can change its properties as required.
+After launching the command, a solid region will be created from the closed boundary formed by the track primitives.
+The region's boundary follows the center line of the bounding track objects and it is not selected.
+Select and move the region to its required location in the workspace.
+Select the region to access its properties through the Properties panel (double-click on it if the panel is not visible), from where you can change its properties as required.

-- The 3D Body will be created on the Top Layer, regardless of the layer on which the selected tracks are located.
-This means you can define the shape on a mechanical layer.
+- The region will be created on the current (or active) layer, not the layer that the selected tracks are on.
+This means you can define the shape on a mechanical Layer then create the region on a signal layer.

-- The selected primitives will still exist after the region has been created and will remain selected.
+- The selected tracks will still exist after the region has been created and will remain selected.